In the Heights (film): Box office

-In the United States and Canada, In the Heights was released alongside Peter Rabbit 2: The Runaway and The House Next Door: Meet the Blacks 2 and was initially projected to gross as high as $25–35 million from 3,456 theaters in its opening weekend, though an estimate of $10 million to the midteens was also suggested.
+In the United States and Canada, In the Heights was released alongside Peter Rabbit 2: The Runaway and The House Next Door: Meet the Blacks 2, and was initially projected to gross $25–35 million from 3,456 theaters in its opening weekend, though an estimate of $10 million to the midteens was also suggested.
 A poll by Fandango Media found that the film would be the first seen in a theater since the pandemic began for 96% of people pre-ordering tickets for it.
 After grossing $5 million on its first day, weekend estimates were lowered to $13 million.
 It went on to debut to just $11.5 million, finishing second behind holdover A Quiet Place Part II.
 67% of the audience was over the age of 25, with 63% being female; 40% of the opening weekend audience was Latino.

 While some analysts, such as Anthony D'Alessandro for Deadline Hollywood, suggested that the film's underperformance could be partially blamed on its simultaneous release on HBO Max, Rebecca Rubin posited in Variety that it could be attributed to alternative factors, such as the film's 143-minute runtime reducing the number of individual screenings per day, 25% of American theaters remaining closed at the time of release (and many theaters which had opened limiting audiences due to social distancing measures), and the film's source material and lead cast members having relatively low name recognition, and its release on HBO Max.
 The film fell 60% in its second weekend, grossing $4.5 million and finishing in sixth.